jl908069/gum_sum_salience/README.md

       - An XML file with new summaries embedded in the <text> element

 #### `generate_conll.py`
-  - Generates the merged conll files (document+summary) needed for running the [coref-mtl](https://github.com/yilunzhu/coref-mtl)
+  - Generates the merged conll files (document+summary) needed for running the [coref-mtl](https://github.com/yilunzhu/coref-mtl) (Zhu et al., 2023)
   - Download `v4_gold_conll` file (e.g. `train.gum.english.v4_gold_conll`) from the coref-mtl repo as well.
 Put it under `./data`
   - Follow the instructions there to generate the prediction tsv files needed for running `align.py`.
 Put the prediction files under `./data/pred_tsv`

 #### `score.py`
   - Precision/Recall/F1 score of salient entities (not mentions) for each one of the alignment component approaches
+  - Default to score 'test' set